ShivamB25/PS3/README.md

 ## License

-MIT License - see LICENSE file for details
+BSD-3 License - see LICENSE file for details